zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/06-sinhala-google.md

 [APZ 48.2] (# apz48.2) # apz48.2 .ref .apz} "
 The Arahant does not think (in terms of lust).
 I do not think so.
 I do not think so.
 This is what I saw Don't think.
 I do not think so.
 I do not think so.
-Don’t think of it as what you hear. me I do not think so.
+Don't think of it as what you hear. me I do not think so.
 Taken from three instincts) does not think of the mouth.
 Don't think in the mouth.
 Don't think in terms of mouth.
 Taken by me orally Don't think.
 The known does not think.
 Do not think in what you know.
 As is well known